Alucra

-Alucra is a town and a district of Giresun Province in the Black Sea region of Turkey, 130 km from the city of Giresun.
-It was a district of Şebinkarahisar province between 1924-1933.
+Alucra is a town in Giresun Province in the Black Sea region of Turkey, 130 km from the city of Giresun.
+It is the seat of Alucra District.
+Its population is 3,945 (2022).
+It was a district of Şebinkarahisar province between 1924 and 1933.

 Etymology

 Alucra is a modification of the Ottoman Empire name El Ücra meaning far-off or remote.